 As of July 2008, there were 166 regulated (permitted) transfer stations and 364 registered transfer stations operating in New York State.
 (NYSDEC, 2008b) Transfer stations are governed by subpart 360-11 of the solid waste regulations.
-Registered transfer stations each receive less than 12,500 tons (50,000 cubic yards) of household waste per year.
+Registered transfer stations are operated by or on behalf of a municipality and receive less than 12,500 tons (50,000 cubic yards) of household waste per year.
 All the remaining transfer stations require a permit to construct and operate.
 In 2007, the regulated transfer stations handled approximately 10 million tons of solid waste.
 Both the registered and the regulated transfer stations are required to submit annual operating reports.
 Transfer stations authorized to process construction and demolition debris must also comply with the operational requirements of 6 NYCRR 360-16.4.